 12-6-1.7 SPECIAL SPEED LIMITATIONS

 A. Subject to the requirements of Section 12-10-1.15 E of this ordinance, no person shall drive any vehicle equipped with solid rubber or cushion tires at a speed greater than a maximum of ten miles per hour.
-(66-7-306 NMSA 1978)

 B. No person shall drive a vehicle over any bridge or other elevated structure constituting a part of a street at a speed which is greater than the maximum speed which can be maintained with safety to such bridge or structure, when such structure is signposted as provided in Section 66-7-306 NMSA 1978.
+(66-7-306 NMSA 1978)

 12-6-2 DRIVING ON RIGHT SIDE OF STREET--OVERTAKING AND PASSING--USE OF STREET